michellesklee/wedfuly_recommender/README.md

 ___

+## Building a Recommender
+k-Means cluster labels became a feature of an overall model that also included the following features:

+#### Continuous Variables:
+1. Total price
+2. Location of wedding - Boulder, Denver, Foothills, Summit County, Mountain Town Not Listed, Other

+#### Categorical Variables (dummy coded):
+3. Method of delivery - Delivery (full service), Delivery (no service)/Drop-off, or Pick-up
+4. Services provided - Ceremony Decor, Reception Decor, and/or Handhelds
+5. Size of wedding

+#### Distance Metric
+As clients enter specifics of their wedding as well as select images that match their style, *cosine similarity* will be calculated to find the vendor that has provided wedding services that are most similar to the clients needs.

+## Building a Recommender Application
+A [recommender application](http://54.164.157.103:8080/) built on Flask and Docker and hosted on Amazon Web Services allows clients and wedding planners to enter specifics of their wedding and select images to recommend vendors.

 ## Conclusion
-Even with limited training images, a kMeans algorithm on top of a CNN autoencoder has potential to  cluster images for recommendation purposes.
+Even with limited training images, a k-Means algorithm on top of a CNN autoencoder has potential to  cluster images for recommendation purposes.
+Using k-Means cluster labels in addition to features related to the wedding provides a more robust recommender system that takes into account the specifics of the wedding as well as clients' style.

 ## Next Steps:
-1. Include survey data in algorithm (e.g., budget)
+1. As Wedfuly grows and more data is collected, the recommender will be further fine tuned and validated
-2. Extend to other vendors(e.g., photographers)
+2. The model will eventually extend to other vendors(e.g., photographers)
-3. Train a neural network to detect bouquets in images
+3. While manually cropping bouquets was sufficient for this initial model, in the future, training a neural network to detect bouquets may be worth exploring
-4. Started working with a pre-trained model (VGG-19) for feature extraction - may be worth exploring
+4. Using transfer learning such as XCeption may also be considered in the future to detect features in images

 ## References